Sunbeam Records SBRCD5062

 Deep Feeling evolved from the Worcester group The Hellions whose origins can be traced back to that town's early 1960s beat scene.
 The original Hellions line-up of Jim Capaldi (drums/vocals), Dave Mason and Gordon Jackson (guitar/vocals), and Dave Meredith (bass guitar), was later supplemented by drummer Poli Palmer whose addition allowed Jim Capaldi to front the band as their lead vocalist.
 The Hellions became a highly proficient unit after a stint playing the famous Star Club in Hamburg Germany and were soon in demand in the West Midlands to back well-known visiting artistes and performers.

 Upon moving to London, The Hellions were discovered by American record producer Kim Fowley.
-This lead to a recording contract with Picaddilly Records - the group then having four original singles released between 1964 and 1966.
+This led to a recording contract with Picaddilly Records - the group then having four original singles released between 1964 and 1966.
 The records were undoubtedly commercial and 'pop' oriented but did not chart.
 With tensions growing in the group, the Hellions moved back to the West Midlands, Dave Mason leaving the line-up shortly after.
 Luther Grosvenor was recruited to replace Dave on guitar and with a change of management and Yardbirds producer Giorgio Gomelsky on board, the group began composing new and innovative material for a proposed album.
-By autumn 1966, a new group name 'Deep Feeling' was also chosen.
+By autumn 1966, a new group name "Deep Feeling" was chosen.

 'Pretty Colours' was the first Deep Feeling track to be recorded in the studio.
 By early 1967, four more songs had been recorded but then - shocking news - Jim Capaldi left to form Traffic along with former band mate Dave Mason, the Spencer Davis Group's Steve Winwood, and Chris Wood from Locomotive.